Home | People |

 Gender Ideology, Gender Inequalities in China, U.S., and Globally

 Shu, Xiaoling and Jingjing Chen*.
-In Press.
+2023.
 Chinese Marriages in Transition: From Patriarchy to New Familism.
 Rutgers University Press.
 [Interdisciplinary book series on The Politics of Marriage and Gender: Global Issues in Local Contexts].

 Shu, Xiaoling, George Barnett, and Robert Faris.
 2020.
 “Telecommunication Ties and Gender Ideologies in the Age of Globalization: International Telephone Networks and Gender Attitudes in 47 Countries.”
 Chinese Journal of Sociology 6(1):3-34. doi.org/10.1177/2057150X19897450.